Plant-Based Alternatives to Toxic Home Cleaners

 In addition, chemicals disrupt the respiration of healthy cells by depriving the healthy cells of oxygen, this converts them to anaerobic respiration.
 Cancer cells are anaerobic.
 Read more about this on my post, What Cancer Is and What Cancer Isn’t.

-Non-Toxic Cleaning Solutions
+How to Use Essential Oils for Non-Toxic Cleaning Solutions

 By switching out your toxic cleaning supplies to wholesome, essential oil-based cleaning solutions you can improve the health of your family.
 Yet, many people don’t realize that there are a variety of essential oils that contain antiviral and antibacterial properties.